dojo/docs/dojox/layout/ExpandoPane.rst

 .. contents::
    :depth: 2

-dojox.layout.ExpandoPane is a self-collapsing widget for use in a `BorderContainer <dijit/layout/BorderContainer>`_.
+dojox.layout.ExpandoPane is a self-collapsing widget for use in a :ref:`BorderContainer <dijit/layout/BorderContainer>`.

 ============
 Introduction
 ============

-This is an experimental widget which provides Expando-like capabilities to a region in a Dijit `BorderContainer <dijit/layout/BorderContainer>`_.
+This is an experimental widget which provides Expando-like capabilities to a region in a Dijit :ref:`BorderContainer <dijit/layout/BorderContainer>`.
 The use is able to single-click an icon to open or close the region.

 =====
 Usage
 =====

-The ExpandoPane is used in a similar way to the way a dijit `ContentPane <dijit/layout/ContentPane>`_ is used, but it provides a user interface to "collapse" and "expand" the Pane.
+The ExpandoPane is used in a similar way to the way a dijit :ref:`ContentPane <dijit/layout/ContentPane>` is used, but it provides a user interface to "collapse" and "expand" the Pane.

 You should ensure that you include the ExpandoPane CSS in your application in order to have the pane render properly: